Maja Chwalińska: 2020

 Chwalińska started the new season by travelling to Australia for the first time since 2017, making her senior Grand Slam debut in the Australian Open, where she lost in the first round of qualifying to Isabella Shinikova.
 At the Fed Cup Group I tournament in Esch-sur-Alzette, Luxembourg, Chwalińska, again partnered Alicja Rosolska in the doubles, this time against Slovenia.
 Rosolska picked up a slight injury during the match, hampering her enough to ruin their chance of victory.
 Chwalińska paired with Magdalena Fręch in the following day's win over Turkey.
 Her only subsequent tournament before the COVID-19 pandemic halted international tennis was at Altenkirchen, where she had to withdraw through injury during her second round singles match.
 That meant, she and Linda Fruhvirtová had to default their doubles semifinal.

-Chwalińska returned to tournament play in August, at the event in Prague which had been upgraded to replace the cancelled US Open qualifying competition.
+Chwalińska returned to tournament play in August, at the Prague Open which had been upgraded to replace the cancelled US Open qualifying competition.
 She had easy wins in the first two rounds, but injured her wrist in her third-round loss to Clara Tauson.
 She resumed by winning a Polish inter-club tournament at the beginning of December, and followed that with an ITF tournament in Selva Gardena.
 Beaten in the first round of singles by Lea Bošković, she and Linda Fruhvirtová made it to the doubles final, where they lost to Italian 17 year olds Matilde Paoletti and Lisa Pigato, the latter being the French Open junior doubles champion.